 Remember: Even though the center of the package may still be frozen as it thaws on the counter, the outer layer of the food could be in the “Danger Zone,” between 40 and 140 °F — temperatures where bacteria multiply rapidly.

 - Planning ahead is key.
-This method requires 24 hours per 5 lbs. of meat, so placing your Moink meat in the refrigerator the night before you plan to cook it is ideal.
+This method requires 24 hours per 5 lbs. of meat, so place meat in the refrigerator at least the night before you plan to cook it.

-- Red meat, including beef, pork, and lamb, should be cooked within 3–5 days of thawing.
+- Red meat, including beef, pork, and lamb, should be cooked within 3–5 days of being fully thawed

 - Meat thawed in the refrigerator is safe to refreeze without cooking, but quality may be affected.